The-OpenROAD-Project/OpenROAD/src/TritonCTS/README.md

 If this parameter is ommitted, TritonCTS looks for the clock roots automatically.
 - ``out_path`` (optional) is the output path (full) that the lut.txt and sol_list.txt files will be saved.
 This are used to load an existing characterization, whithout creating one from scrath.

-If, instead of creating a characterization, you can use the following tcl snippet to call TritonCTS and load the characterization file..
+Instead of creating a characterization, you can use the following tcl snippet to call TritonCTS and load the characterization file..

 ```
 read_lef "mylef.lef"